rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Similarity maps are a way to visualize the atomic contributions to the similarity between a molecule and a reference molecule.
 The methodology is described in Ref. [#riniker]_ .
-They are in the :api:`rdkit.Chem.Draw.SimilarityMaps` module :
+They are in the :py:mod:`rdkit.Chem.Draw.SimilarityMaps` module :

 Start by creating two molecules: